The Scientific Portal of Behavior, Body Language and Nonverbal Communication#

 Are you a 'flying' terrorist?

 None of us could dream or imagine oneself being into a situation in which a small group of lunatics or extremists has took control of airplane and threatened to blow it in sky or crash it into an important installation.
-Terrorists and hijackers have found their way into peaceful commuter planes only to make whole world pay serious and immediate attention at their outrageous demands.
+Terrorists and hijackers (skyjackers) have found their way into highflying and costly commuter planes only to make whole world pay serious and immediate attention at their outrageous demands.

 World Trade Center hit by two passenger airplanes

-Developed countries in west like America or England takes or handles potential threats to civil aviation more seriously because considerable portion of population travels by air regularly in those countries.
-However, to err is human so it’s no surprise that mistakes happen while scrutinizing passengers.
+Developed countries in west like America or England takes or handles potential threats to civil aviation more seriously because considerable portion of population travels by air regularly in the both countries.
+However, to err is human so it’s no surprise that mistakes happen while scrutinizing passengers too.

-We must know that our body unconsciously, involuntarily and continuously gives away clues beyond and without words to the outer world i. e. different kind of signals and clues originated from or related to different emotional, cognitive and physical states.
+We must know that our body unconsciously, involuntarily and continuously gives away clues beyond and without words to the outer world i. e. different kind of signals and clues originated from, caused by or related to different emotional, cognitive and physical states and conditions.

 As most of us traditionally assume or are regularly told about, there are certain body language clues or hot-spots that can help us in spotting and catching (potential) liars, perpetrators, offenders and conspirators.
-Some experts who (think they) are or became more confident over time have came forward to catch terrorists with their ‘established’ techniques.
+Some experts who are or have became more confident over time came forward to catch terrorists with their ‘established’ techniques.

-Airport security in America has come up with an integrated framework that helps in short listing potential terrorists moving along with other innocent and naive passengers.
-However, there are major flaws in same because the system hardly considers contexts behind and cluster of signals being given away by people under scrutiny.
+Airport security in America has come up with an integrated framework that helps in short listing potential terrorists moving along with other innocent and naïve passengers.
+However, there are major flaws in the same because the system hardly considers contexts behind the clues and cluster of signals being given away by passengers under scrutiny.

-What if an innocent airliner passenger is arrested by security personals based upon the check list they fill in while observing its so-called ‘suspicious body language’?
-Exactly this is what happening by most.
+What if an innocent airliner passenger is arrested by security personals or officers based upon the check list they fill in while observing its so-called ‘suspicious body language’?
+Exactly this is what happens by most.
+Moreover, a few terrorists have successfully.
+Just don't forget to watch the below video.

-The heavily funded Screening of Passengers by Observation Techniques (SPOT) program has been facing criticism and allegations from both passengers and experts alike since its inception.
-The list of body language signals against which a trained Behavior Detection Officer (BDO) needs to look for matching inputs given away by passengers is immature or flawed.
+The heavily funded Screening of Passengers by Observation Techniques (SPOT) program has been facing criticism and allegations from both passengers and experts alike since its inception back in year 2007.
+The list of body language signs or signals against which a trained Behavior Detection Officer (BDO) needs to look for matching inputs given away by passengers is immature or flawed.

 Most of ‘suspicious’ signals selected by SPOT implementers are what an ordinary and innocent person would give away unconsciously in front of officers.
-What officers need to thoroughly observe and quickly understand is the context in which a particular movement or expression is made by a person under observation.
-Considering the amount of passengers, it's really very hard to achieve.
+What officers need to thoroughly observe and quickly understand is the context in which a particular expression is given away by a person under observation.
+Considering the amount of passengers, it's really touch to achieve.

 Few of the signals listed under SPOT

-Signals like exaggerated yawning, rubbing or wringing of hands, gazing down, excessive throat clearing, widely open staring eyes, exaggerated or repetitive grooming gestures or whistling might definitely catch attention of anybody but how much observing officers are systematically trained and also keenly interested to check background behind them is critical.
+Signals like exaggerated yawning, rubbing or wringing of hands, gazing down, excessive throat clearing, widely open staring eyes, exaggerated or repetitive grooming gestures or whistling might definitely catch attention of anybody.
+So how much observing officers are interested in checking the reason behind these body language clues is pivotal.

 Related Articles: